Providing Proof of Insurance Requests – Grant and Research Applications

 As Laurentian University expands its research and academic activities, there is an increased need to demonstrate adequate risk management to external partners and funding agencies.
 A common requirement for grant and research applications is to provide proof of insurance, often requiring the funding agency to be listed as an "additional insured" on the university's policy.

 This is a critical step in a proactive risk management approach, as it ensures all parties are appropriately protected and liabilities are clearly defined.
-To streamline this process and avoid delays, it is important to provide our office with the correct information from the outset.

 This document outlines the essential information needed to process a request for proof of insurance and explains why each piece of information is necessary.